Wells Lifeboat RNLI Lifeboats Wells Norfolk UK

 The sands to the west of Wells harbour entrance now quickly get cut off by the incoming tide.

 People walking out on the sands by the water's edge to the west of Wells harbour entrance at low water can easily be cut off when the tide starts to come in.
-This particularly effects people walking along the foreshore from Holkham beach or those walking right out across the sand down the side of the harbour channel from Wells beach.
+This particularly catches out people walking along the foreshore from Holkham beach or those walking right out across the sand down the side of the harbour channel from Wells beach.

 Make sure you come back to the main beach when the siren sounds, the water starts to flow into the harbour or four hours before the time of the next high water!
 See our Sea Saftey Advice page for more information and tide times.
+Tide times are also displayed on the NCI Coastwatch Hut as you come onto Wells beach from the beach bank or car park.

 3D Tour